gabors-data-analysis/gabors-data-analysis.github.io/_pages/talks-thesis.md

 ![wms-dag](images/Ch21_figures/ch21-figure-1-foundfam-causalmap-color.png){:height="70%" width="70%"}

 ### Tools
- I'll talk about 7 tools as well:
+ I'll talk about tools for all seven steps as well:

- * Writing a thesis in Latex/Overleaf
+* Read up on your topic with  [Google Scholar](https://scholar.google.com/), manage references with [Paperpile]https://paperpile.com/
- * Data collection via survey with SurveyMonkey and alike
+* Doing surveys online with [Google Forms](https://docs.google.com/forms/u/0) [SurveyMonkey](https://www.surveymonkey.com)
- * Wrangling in coding environments Rstudio and ProjectJupyter
+* Coding environment for reproducible research: in R [Rstudio](https://www.rstudio.com/products/rstudio/) and for Python: [Jupyter Notebook](https://jupyter.org/)
- * EDA with graphics and ggplot2 /plotnine,
+*  Data exploration and visualization with [ggplot in R](https://ggplot2.tidyverse.org/) and [PlotNine in Python](https://plotnine.readthedocs.io/en/stable/)
- * Analytics with reproducible research with git and github
+* Doing reproducible research with Git and [Github (for case studies)](https://github.com/gabors-data-analysis/da_case_studies)
- * Presenting results with markdown
+* Writing up a thesis and presentation in Latex and  [Overleaf](https://www.overleaf.com)
- * Discussing results with Twitter
+* Benefit from online community with [Twitter](https://twitter.com) and [Stackoverflow](https://stackoverflow.com/)

 ### We are on tour (I guess...)